Sarmatae685/PicoCTF-write-ups/notes/Examining disk with Sleuth Kit.md

 # -r: Recurse on directory entries
 # 204: inode
 ```

+> [!NOTE]
-📌 `inode` stores metadata about a file or directory, but does NOT store the actual contents of the file.
+> 📌 `inode` stores metadata about a file or directory, but does NOT store the actual contents of the file.

 #### View contents of the file by its inode:
 ```bash